 As for the environmental proposals, four teams made suggestions related to ecology.
 Under the title “Make your wastes great again”, Sagrada Consulting proposed a waste reuse project, through smart containers.
 Along the same lines, the “Smart Tree 2.0” project aimed to boost the ecological side of Barcelona and Catalonia, promoting green energy, improving Wi-Fi points and 5G areas.

 Another initiative was that of Greenlab, “How to develop digital tools to reduce air pollution in Catalonia”, to improve air quality in the region, create a healthier environment and comply with WHO recommendations and the Sustainable Development Goals.
 The digital tools they proposed to achieve this were the “Pure Air Zone App”, u-monitor, and air purifiers.
-The last project was KiLite, a proposal to implement electric delivery bicycles to reduce pollution in Barcelona and Catalonia.
+The last project was KiLite, a proposal to implement electric delivery bicycles to reduce air pollution in Barcelona and Catalonia.